1.2 Data Science Role and Skill Tracks

 No matter what role you hold in the data science team, you will have to do some data cleaning, which tends to be the least enjoyable part of anyone’s job.
-Data preprocessing is the process of converting raw data into clean data that is proper to use.
+Data preprocessing is the process of converting raw data into clean data.

 - Data preprocessing for data engineer

-Getting data from different sources and dumping them into a data lake, a dumping ground of amorphous data, is far from the data schema analyst and scientist would use.
+Getting data from different sources and dumping them into a data lake.
 A data lake is a storage repository that stores a vast amount of raw data in its native format, including XML, JSON, CSV, Parquet, etc. It is a data cesspool rather than a data lake.
 The data engineer’s job is to get a clean schema out of the data lake by transforming and formatting the data.
-Some common problems to resolve are:
+Some common problems to resolve are

 - Enforce new tables’ schema to be the desired one